gabrieldemarmiesse/mojo-parameter-or-arg/README.md

 - **Zero overhead** - No runtime cost when used with compile-time values

 ## Installation
+Make sure that you have https://repo.prefix.dev/mojo-community in the channels list of your `pixi.toml` file.
 Add to your project using pixi:

 ```bash